I’m not going to lie, making new friends is difficult. I’ve never had much luck with that. In fact, it gets harder as I get older.

 Sorry, but I had to joke a little bit about that.
 I am 43 years old now, and making friends is incredibly difficult.
 In fact, I usually don’t even try.
 Most of the time, if someone decides to connect with me, it’s their idea.

-But back on topic… there are reasons why making friends as you get older, gets increasingly more difficult.
-Let me explain a few reasons so you will understand.
+But back on topic… There are some good reasons why making friends gets increasingly more difficult as you get older.
+Let me explain a few of them.

 1. Your morals and standards change